microsoft/Multiverso/binding/python/README.md

 # How to use multiverso in lasagne
 First, make sure you have understood the last section.

-Lasagne provides many functions to help you build models easilier.
-Multiverso python binding provides a convenient manager to make managing and synchronizing the variables easilier.
+Lasagne provides many functions to help you build models more easily.
+Multiverso python binding provides a convenient manager to make managing and synchronizing the variables more easily.

 You can use code like this to manage your parameters
 ```
 from multiverso.theano_ext.lasagne_ext import param_manager

 network = build_model()  # build_model is a function you implement to build model

-mvnpm = param_manager.MVNetParamManager(network, is_master_worker)  # is_master_worker is true only in one process.
-When it is true, the process will initialize the parameters
+# When is_master_worker is true, the process will initialize the parameters.
+# Make sure only one process will initialize the parameters.
+So is_master_worker
+# is true only in one process.
+mvnpm = param_manager.MVNetParamManager(network, is_master_worker)

 # training the model